 Naturally yellow (or occasionally red) in colour, sweetcorn's brightness and uniform size makes it easy for fish to identify on the dark bed of the water.

 Tinned sweetcorn can be found ubiquitously in supermarkets and at your local tackle shop.
-You can keep a tin of sweetcorn stored for years in your box, there ready for the day when a change of bait will bring those bigger fish.
-However, many fisheries do not permit the bringing of tins to site.
-Regrettably a minority of anglers have been known to discard their tins in the water or in the hedge rather than to the right thing and take them home.
+You can keep a tin of sweetcorn stored for years in your box, ready for the day when a change of bait will bring those bigger fish.
+However, many fisheries do not permit the bringing of tins onto the site.
+Regrettably a minority of anglers have been known to discard their tins in the water or in the hedge rather than taking them home.
 Frozen sweetcorn is also readily available.

 Its use as a fishing bait seems to have happened relatively recently though.
-It is not mentioned by Fletcher writing in the 1920s in his ‘Baits and Groundbaits for Match Fishing’ nor does it appear in ‘Baits and Groundbaits’ by Faddist (Edward Ensom) published in 1950 which lists more than 30 coarse fishing baits; thats excluding flies and lures.
+It is not mentioned by Fletcher writing in the 1920s in his ‘Baits and Groundbaits for Match Fishing’ nor does it appear in ‘Baits and Groundbaits’ by Faddist (Edward Ensom) published in 1950, which lists more than 30 coarse fishing baits, excluding flies and lures.